Getting Your Toddler to Stay in Bed at Bedtime and All Night Long

 Make a Sleep Manners Sticker Chart

+A sticker chart is one surefire way to get your toddler to stay in bed.
 How elaborate your sticker scheme is depends on your child’s age and temperament.
 Kids love stickers, stamps, and stars, and they work great for this age.
 As an extra incentive, let them choose their own stickers.
 To make a weekly chart, turn the paper horizontally, put the days of the week along the top, and the manners across the left, or short, side.
 You can even leave a little space to jot down a simple log: what time he went to bed, how long he slept, etc. Choose three to four manners that best apply to your child.
 Phrase the manners in positive terms: “do’s,” not “don’ts.”
 In other words, say “Lie quietly in bed,” instead of “Don’t make noise in bed.”
-Here are a few examples:
+Here are a few examples

-“Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!….see ad on right)
+- “Stay in bed quietly until the wakeup music comes on.” (check out the Good Nite Lite that is perfect for this!)

 Use the Sticker Chart as Positive Reinforcement